linda-seiter/CMSC115_2258/unit5_project/README.md

 otherwise, it should return `0.0`.
 This approach avoids duplicating the validity check and promotes code reusability by simply invoking the `isValidRectangle` method.

-Here are a few method calls for the `getCeilingArea` method:
+Here are a few sample method calls for the `getCeilingArea` method:

 ```java
 // Example 1: Valid rectangle